Weather in Quito: All you need to know

-If you’re planning a trip to Quito, the capital city of Ecuador and bearer of the best-preserved Historic Center in South America, you’re in for a treat!
-The city bustles with life, history, culture, gastronomy, and so much more!
-Nevertheless, before embarking on the great adventures that are waiting for you in Quito, you need to read a thing or two about its unique Andean weather!
+If you’re planning a trip to Quito—the capital city of Ecuador and home to the best-preserved Historic Center in South America—you’re in for a treat!
+The city bustles with life, history, culture, gastronomy, and much more.
+However, before embarking on the great adventures that await here, it’s important to learn about the weather in Quito, Ecuador and what to expect.

-Some popular visitor points, such as El Teleferico, take you even higher up into the mountains.
-Remember that at higher altitudes the temperatures can drop dramatically.
-Always wear warmer clothes and carry a warm jacket on any of these excursions.
+Some popular visitor points, such as El TelefériQo, take you even higher up into the mountains.
+Remember that at higher altitudes, temperatures can drop dramatically.
+Always wear warm, long-sleeve clothes and carry a warm jacket on any of these excursions.

-This capital city lies between the volcanoes of the soaring Andes mountains, and therefore has a climate that can be a little temperamental -after all, mountains attract clouds.
-This means that it’s not uncommon to have surprise thunderstorms and even hail.
-Although the temperature doesn’t fluctuate a lot, the weather throughout the day can change without warning.
-It’s common for the sun to be scorching hot one second and then a thunderstorm can roll in, causing torrents of water to run down the streets.
+This city lies between the volcanoes of the soaring Andes mountain range, therefore the weather in Quito, Ecuador can be a little “temperamental.”
+After all, mountains attract clouds.
+This often translates into surprise thunderstorms and even hail.
+Although the temperature doesn’t fluctuate much, the weather throughout the day can change without warning.
+It’s quite common to find yourself under scorching hot sunlight one minute and thunderstorms the next, causing torrents of water to run down the streets.

 But don’t let that scare you!
-For the most part, Quito has an extremely comfortable climate that is perfect for exploring and sightseeing.
-The main thing is to always be prepared and carry everything you may need on every day excursion you go on.
+Quito mostly has an extremely comfortable climate that is perfect for exploring and sightseeing.
+The main thing is always to be prepared and carry everything you may need on every day excursion you go on.

-So how do you work with this unpredictable weather?
-When traveling around Quito, it’s always a good idea to wear layers.
+So how do you plan around this unpredictable weather?
+When traveling throughout Quito, it’s always a good idea to wear layers.
 Put on a breathable T-shirt, then a light sweater, and then a rain jacket on top.
-Of course, this means that you should always take a backpack to share between your group for any day excursions.
-You don’t want to get caught in the pouring rain or burning in the sun!
-In this backpack, each person should also pack:
+Of course, this means that you should always carry a small backpack (daypack) to place any unwanted layers inside of, should you get too hot.
+The daypack should also include:

 - Water bottle